azdavis/wordle-best/readme.md

 On my machine it runs at about 1 iteration per second and there are 15918 words, so it'll take about 4.5 hours.

+Scratch that, this is embarrassingly parallel, so I added rayon to speed it up.
+With some combination of `par_iter` and regular `iter`, I'm now able to get about 6 iterations per second on my machine.
+(I think I need to make the outermost iterator non-parallel to make `progress` work.)

 [1]: https://www.powerlanguage.co.uk/wordle/
 [2]:
   https://github.com/dwyl/english-words/blob/22d7c41119076750a96fca2acd664ed994cc0a75/words_alpha.txt